Christos Xenofontos-Personal Website

 PhD in Energy, Environment and Atmospheric Sciences · 2023–2026

-Research Project: Anthropogenic NH₃ in the Upper Troposphere: Global Impact on Particle Formation and Its Role in the Asian Tropopause Aerosol Layer
+Research Project: Anthropogenic NH₃ in the Upper Troposphere: Impacts on Global Particle Formation and the Asian Tropopause Aerosol Layer

 University College London